MarcDiethelm/xtc/README.md

 	- Modules <sup>[todo]</sup>
 	- Static assets

-These phases are processed in separate build pipelines and used as separate resources
+These phases are processed in separate build pipelines and used as separate resources in the browser.

 ## Such.less CSS